ISS Crew Blasts Off From Russia's Baikonur Cosmodrome Despite Virus-Hit Build-Up - The Moscow Times

-A three-man crew blasted off to the International Space Station on Thursday, leaving behind a planet overwhelmed by the coronavirus pandemic.
+A three-man crew docked successfully at the International Space Station Thursday, leaving behind a planet overwhelmed by the coronavirus pandemic.

-Anatoly Ivanishin and Ivan Vagner of Russia's Roscosmos space agency and NASA's Chris Cassidy launched at 8:05 a.m.
-GMT from Russia's Baikonur Cosmodrome in Kazakhstan, where Covid-19 has caused changes to pre-launch protocol.
+Russian space agency Roscosmos said the Soyuz MS-16 capsule "docked successfully" in a statement on its website.

-The crew told ground control that they were "feeling fine" just before they successfully entered orbit, NASA TV reported.
-They are expected to dock with the ISS at 2:15 p.m.
-GMT.
+Anatoly Ivanishin and Ivan Vagner of Roscosmos and NASA's Chris Cassidy reached the ISS at 1413 GMT, just over six hours after blasting off from the Baikonur Cosmodrome, where COVID-19 caused changes to pre-launch protocol.

-Under usual circumstances, the departing crew would have faced questions from a large press pack before being waved off by family and friends.
+Usually the departing crew faces questions from a large press pack before being waved off by family and friends.

-Neither were present this time round because of travel restrictions imposed over the virus, although the crew did respond to emailed questions from journalists in a Wednesday press conference.
+Neither was possible this time round because of travel restrictions imposed over the virus, although the crew did respond to emailed questions from journalists in a Wednesday press conference.

-Cassidy, 50, admitted the crew had been affected by their families not being unable to be in Baikonur for their blastoff to the ISS.
+Cassidy, 50, admitted the crew had been affected by their families not being unable to be in Baikonur, Russia's space hub in neighboring Kazakhstan, for their blastoff to the ISS.

 "But we understand that the whole world is also impacted by the same crisis," Cassidy said.